With more than 40 Whatcom County congregations of many faiths, we join together to shelter and serve the homeless, poor and vulnerable among us.

 Consider an ongoing donation to Interfaith and make a difference in the lives of so many people here.
 Some congregations add a line item to their annual budgets, while others plan a special collection or a fundraising event to help with our mission.

 Congregations encourage their members to knit and crochet items to warm the heads hands and hearts of our neighbors in need.
-These are distributed during the Winter Coat Drive, at the Severe Weather Shelter and other community programs.
+These are distributed during the Winter Coat Drive, at the CAST and other community programs.
 Volunteers create the items, donate supplies and deliver to distribution points.
 New and warm heavy duty socks also are collected and much appreciated.

 Our community reaches out to homeless families during the holiday season by delivering a little joy in the way of gifts.
 We work with many congregations who “adopt” a family and fulfill their gift requests.